codefornl/node-jsonyml/README.md

 # node-jsonyml

 I was surfing on the internet looking for a json to yaml converter that could accept an url and do 'live' transformation.
-All the solutions I found where clientside javascript and thus not fit for automation.
+All the solutions I found where clientside javascript and not fit for automation.
 This is why I wrote this little microservice.

 __Feed the microservice some remote json url or yaml url on the `f` parameter__